jprost76/pytorch_lightning-CLI_mnist/README.md

 python main.py -c config/default.yaml fit
 ```
  Config file argument can be overwritten by using flag in the command line.
- For instance, to change the batch size and the number of gpus, run
+ For instance, to change the batch size and the number of gpus, run:

 ```
 python main.py -c config/default.yaml fit --trainer.gpus 2 --data.batch_size 16